Link together basic stances, strikes, blocks and kicks into one long continuous movement

-The last stage involves learning how to be diligent, careful and attentive in everything one does according to the Buddhist way.
-To bring into the "fight" a combination of the Buddha’s instruction of the Eight-Fold Path with the development of the Buddhist heart and mind.
-This "fight" or "struggle" is the struggle against evil or wrong-doing among mankind.
+The last stage involves learning to be diligent, careful and attentive in everything one does according to the Buddhist way.
+To bring into the “fight” a combination of the Buddha’s instruction of the Eight-Fold Path, with the development of the Buddhist heart and mind.
+This “fight” or “struggle” is the struggle against evil or wrong-doing among mankind.
 Shaolin Kung Fu is a method of using the doorway of martial art exercise as a means of entering the practice of Chan meditation.

-Shaolin Kung Fu form exercises consist mainly of small but robust, concise but powerful movements.
+Shaolin open hand form exercises consist mainly of small but robust, concise but powerful movements.
 The combinations recruit powerful momentum within terse and compact organization.
 The entire sequence is meant to be executed in a brief period of time.
 The main focus of the exercise is to concentrate as much force or energy within the human body towards a single objective or target.
 The entire sequence should be completed with one breath.

 This exercise is beneficial to produce vitality, health and stamina for all kinds of tasks, not only martial arts.
-The process of training this way also increases a person’s strength of mind and spirit in any type of endeavor they pursue.
+The process of training this way increases a person’s strength of mind and spirit for any type of endeavor they pursue.
 Their internal energy will increase.
 Once this vigor is developed, a lack of practice will result in a noticeable decrease in health and stamina.

-Forms practice also teaches the concepts of front line and angled attacks, when to advance and retreat, and what velocity to come in at in order to exhaust your opponent.
-It teaches when to "disappear" and when to take advantage of favorable conditions.
+Forms practice teaches the concepts of front line and angled attacks, when to advance and retreat, and what velocity to come in at in order to exhaust your opponent.
+It teaches when to “disappear” and when to take advantage of favorable conditions.

 To understand the form is to understand the power that resides in the body.
 One learns to produce the utmost amount of momentum and power in order to trick your opponent and prevent your capture.
 One aspect of the practice is to develop the highest degree of destructive force.
 The other aspect is to develop the highest degree of benevolence to others and the ability to defend others.